If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It provides excellent graphics and pretty good audio quality.

-- You can also use a joystick with this emulator if you want to.
+- You can also use a joystick with this EmEmulatorf you want to.

 - It gets frequent updates, and it keeps getting better with every update.